-Building Congregation Community Capacity to Support Individuals With Mental Health Needs
+Building Congregation Community Capacity to Support Individuals with Mental Health Needs

 Within faith communities, there are often many individuals providing some form of community mental health support.
-They may be a clergyperson, deacon, chaplain, faith community nurse, spiritual director, community member with a health care background, or a Kalyana Mitta (spiritual friend or guide from the Buddhist tradition).
-In their current role, they may provide a listening and supportive ear, visitations, or prayer; extend a helping hand, and act as a bridge to professional services, which may include a "warm handoff" to on-site counseling services, a youth leader, or a provider partner.
+They may be a clergyperson, deacon, chaplain, faith community nurse, spiritual director, community member with a healthcare background, or a Kalyana Mitta (spiritual friend or guide from the Buddhist tradition).
+In their current role, they may provide a listening and supportive ear, visitations, prayer, extend a helping hand, and act as a bridge to professional services which may include a "warm handoff" to on-site counseling services or a provider partner.

 With additional training, these individuals may gain the advanced skills needed to respond to the behavioral health needs of their community.
-These skills may empower leaders to help their fellow congregants gain and maintain stability, manage difficult symptoms, and participate in prevention efforts by using evidence-based screening and assessment tools.
-Several training resources are listed in the Resources section of this guide, aimed at strengthening community capacity to implement practices in support of an individual with mental health needs.
+These skills may empower leaders to help their fellow congregants gain and maintain stability, manage difficult symptoms, and participate in prevention efforts by using evidenced-based screening and assessment tools.
+Several training resources are listed in the resource section of this guide, aimed at strengthening community capacity to implement practices in support of an individual with mental health needs.